Quantitative-Conservation-Lab/Hostetter_etal_2021_PlosOne/README.md

 ## Data
 Datasets used in this project are all found in the [data folder](./data):

-1) SupplementS3_CaseStudyData.txt
-Description: Formatted data to run the age-structured Jolly-Seber model.
+1) [SupplementS3_CaseStudyData.txt](./data/): Formatted data to run the age-structured Jolly-Seber model.
 See manuscript for detailed description of data.